 If your ex had debt before marriage, that stays with them after divorce.
 Similarly, if your ex builds up a ton of debt after the separation, that’s also their burden to bear.

 This is a bit trickier and is where the date of separation comes into play.
+It’s also something specific to California, as many states don’t operate this way.

 Once the date of separation is established, that’s it.
 From that point forward, all income, pensions, retirement benefits, or other assets, or debts, fall to the individual who earned or accrued them.